Combodo/iTop/readme.txt

 iTop is based on the AMP (Apache / MySQL / PHP) platform and requires PHP 5.2 and MySQL 5.
 The installation of iTop does not require any command line access to the server.
-The only operations required to install iTop are: copying the files to the server and browsing web pages.
+The only operations required to install iTop are: copying the files to the server and browsing web pages. iTop can be installed on Apache and IIS.

-Client configuration:
+End-user configuration:
-Although iTop should work with most modern web browsers, the application has been tested mostly on Firefox 3, IE7/IE8 and Chrome. iTop was designed for at least a 1024x768 screen resolution.
+Although iTop should work with most modern web browsers, the application has been tested mostly Firefox 3, IE8, Safari 5 and Chrome. iTop was designed for at least a 1024x768 screen resolution.
 For the graphical view of the impact analysis, Flash version 8 or higher is required.